fword-dev/f-word.dev/src/episodes/3/index.md

 **Bruce Lawson:** Mm-hmm (affirmative).
 Mm-hmm (affirmative).
 Living on a prayer.

 **Vadim Makeev:** Just this morning, I tried to include external sprite with SVG that contains gradient.
-So basically, it’s a external symbol that I used inline in my HTML and it contains gradient.
+So basically, it’s a external symbol that I used inlined in my HTML and it contains gradient.
 And gradients in SVG should be defined in def’s tag.

 **Vadim Makeev:** But you cannot include def’s into symbol, so you have to put it one level up and when it’s one level up, it doesn’t render in Chrome and Safari.
 But it renders in Firefox, so you cannot use external SVG with gradient, only flat ones.
 Minor problem but there are hundreds of them.

 **Bruce Lawson:** Interesting you said that though, because you said you didn’t believe these numbers because web developers don’t ask for useful things, they ask for sexy things.
-To me, the CSS region is a sexy thing but few people ask for that and better form controls is enormously dull and un-sexy.
+To me, the CSS Region is a sexy thing but few people ask for that and better form controls is enormously dull and un-sexy.

 **Vadim Makeev:** Yeah but I think the problem is that the level of noise in such polls, is very high.
-You should probably make the questions good enough or accurate enough, so it wouldn’t effect the answers.
+You should probably make the questions good enough or accurate enough, so it wouldn’t affect the answers.
 Or you should rely on empty inputs, where they would type their own ideas or you should suggest something yourself, instead of relying on user input.
 But otherwise, if you see 65 or a 80% of interest, it means something.

 **Vadim Makeev:** But in most cases, it’s just a noise and it’s just random thoughts and it’s just the actual wording of the question, that probably doesn’t look interesting to developers.
 So I don’t buy all the results but I definitely see some trends and I would really love to see the forms improved.
 They already shipped it, together with Chrome and Edge and other chromium based browsers, they’ll get it as well.
 It depends on who you are.